zrax/pycdc/README.markdown

 The decompiled Python source is printed to stdout.
 Any errors are printed to stderr.

+**Marshalled code objects**:
+Both tools support Python marshalled code objects, as output from `marshal.dumps(compile(...))`.

+To use this feature, specify `-c -v <version>` on the command line - the version must be specified as the objects themelves do not contain version metadata.

 ## Authors, Licence, Credits
 Decompyle++ is the work of Michael Hansen and Darryl Pogue.